Can Mesothelioma Go Into Remission?

 Learn more about treatment options that may lead to mesothelioma remission below.

 Patients diagnosed with stage 1 or stage 2 mesothelioma are often eligible for life-extending surgery that could possibly lead to remission.
+In these early stages, the cancer hasn’t spread very far and is easier to treat.

 Some common mesothelioma surgeries include: